When Should You Bring Your Succulents Inside?

 Also, clean the planter when bringing succulents inside for the winter season to make sure they are kept safe from any bacteria or pests that may be present.

-When bringing succulents inside for the winter, make sure the soil has good drainage.
+When bringing succulents inside for the winter, ensure the soil has good drainage.

-If not, you will need to bring soil when moving your succulent indoors.
+If not, you must bring soil when moving your succulent indoors.

-This is important if you are planning on having the plant grow in winter.
+This is important if you plan to grow the plant in winter.

-Succulents do best when their roots have good drainage and when they are placed inside a larger pot with fresh potting mix for growing during the winter months.
+Succulents do best when their roots have good drainage and when placed inside a larger pot with fresh potting mix for growing during the winter months.

 When bringing succulents inside, it is important to understand how they will react when brought indoors.
 Proper care when bringing succulents inside is crucial.

-Succulents require bright, indirect light when indoors.
+Succulents require bright, indirect sunlight when indoors.
 You can place them by a window where they will get bright sunlight or near an artificial source of bright light.

 If you have succulents in the yard and are bringing them inside to keep as houseplants during winter, it is essential that when placed indoors, they receive more direct light than they did outside.
-Succulents need a lot of light when indoors, but not too much direct sunlight.
+Succulents need a lot of light indoors but not too much direct sunlight.

-In addition, if your plants were grown outdoors with lots of shade, then do not move them directly into full sun when brought inside.
-Brightly lit areas should be sufficient while allowing your plants to adapt when bringing succulents indoors slowly.
+In addition, if your plants were grown outdoors with lots of shade, do not move them directly into full sun when brought inside.
+Brightly lit areas should be sufficient while allowing plants to adapt when slowly bringing succulents indoors.

 When placed in a window with direct sunlight, your plants may fade, and the colors will be washed out when brought inside to bright light areas.

-One of the biggest concerns when bringing succulents in is keeping them hydrated enough throughout the winter months.
-There is very little natural light and cold temperatures that don’t allow water to evaporate quickly.
+One of the biggest concerns when bringing succulents is keeping them hydrated throughout winter.
+Very little natural light and cold temperatures prevent water from evaporating quickly.

-When watering succulents when they are brought inside, it is crucial that you do not overwater them, or else the roots will rot.
-If your plant feels light and dry, then go ahead and give it a good drink of water when bringing indoors.
+When watering succulents when brought inside, you mustn’t overwater them, or the roots will rot.
+If your plant feels light and dry, then go ahead and give it a good drink of water when bringing it indoors.

-Otherwise, keep an eye on how often to water when keeping outside plants as houseplants during winter.
+Otherwise, watch how often to water when keeping outside plants as houseplants during winter.

 It’s important to note that when you water your plant, do not allow the pot to sit in a saucer filled with standing water.
-Succulents need good drainage when indoors, and sitting in water will encourage root rot which can kill them quickly when brought inside.
+Succulents need good drainage indoors, and sitting in water will encourage root rot, which can kill them quickly when brought inside.

 If too much moisture is given, leaves may turn yellow or fall off when succulents are brought indoors.

 Succulents need a certain temperature when brought indoors.
-They do not enjoy extreme temperatures, and they like it even less when moved from outdoors to inside, which can shock them when getting succulents in during the winter months.
+They do not enjoy extreme temperatures and like it even less when moved from outdoors to inside, which can shock them when getting succulents in during the winter months.

-When your outdoor succulent plants are dormant, you should keep the indoor temperature above 50 degrees Fahrenheit when bringing them inside when there are cold outdoor temperatures.
+When your outdoor succulent plants are dormant, keep the indoor temperature above 50 degrees Fahrenheit when bringing them inside during cold outdoor temperatures.

-Placing them in a sunny area when bringing succulents indoors can even help them stay warmer.
+Placing them in a sunny area when bringing succulents indoors can help them stay warmer.

-If you bring succulents inside when it’s cold outside, they should be able to go back out once the weather warms up.
-The majority of the time, they may be brought back outside in mid-February.
+If you bring succulents inside when it’s cold outside, they should be able to return once the weather warms up.
+Most of the time, they may be brought back outside in mid-February.

 Remember when bringing succulents back outside to acclimate them gradually with warmer temperatures.